jmezo/some-node-app-with-redis/README.md

 ## data types

 ### string:
 2^32 bits 512 MB / key
 plain strings, json objects, raw bits, binary files
 commands: GET, SET, INCR, GETSET, MGET, MSET

 ### list:
 2^32 elements / key
 It's a linked list (fast near both ends, slow in the middle).
 commands: (L/R) LPUSH, RPUSH, LPOP, RPOP, LRANGE (NO RRANGE), LTRIM, BRPOP, BLPOP

 ### hash:
 2 ^ 32 key-value / key
 It can work like a table. +1 level of nesting is allowed.
 commands: HSET, HGET, HMSET, HMGET, HGETALL, HINCRBY

 ### set:
 2^32 elements / key
 A set of unordered unique items.
 You can compare two sets: SUNIONSTORE, SDIFFSTORE, SINTERSTORE

 ### sorted set:
 Same as set but you can sort it by a value.
 Sorting happens on insert.

 ### bitmap:
 It has special commands to handle string values as bit arrays.
 Can be used for operating on images in memory.

 ### hyperloglog:
 Probabilistic data structure for estimating number of items in set.

 ### Stream:
 Append olny collection of map-like entries.

 ## redis keys
 Keys are binary safe strings.
-The max siye is 512MB.
+The max size is 512MB.
 An empty string is also valid for a key.
 (you can use binary objects like files as keys)
 ### best practices for using keys:
 * Don't use very long keys (e.g. 1024 bytes), as it will slow down lookup time (you can use hashing instead).
 * Try to stick with a schema.
 For instance "object-type:id" is a good idea, as in "user:1000".
 Dots or dashes are often used for multi-word fields, as in "comment:345234:reply.to" or "comment:345234:reply-to".